italomaia03/odin-recipes/README.md

 # odin-recipes

 This is a project to test out
-HTML skills by creating a recipe website.
+HTML programming skills by creating a recipe website.

-The website will consist of a main index page which will have many links to a few recipes.
+The website will consist of a main index page which will have some links to a few recipes.